Be your best self.

 • Do you hate commuting?

-• Were you able to work productively from home or does an office environment suit you better?
+• Are you able to work productively from home or does an office environment suit you better?

-• Did you miss being a part of a workplace and seeing colleagues every day?
+• Did you enjoy being a part of a workplace and seeing colleagues every day?

-The thing is, post lockdown life is going to look different for everyone.
-Some people will have thrived working from home, and others will be standing outside their office on the first day back, banging on the doors, desperate for some human contact.
+During lockdown, some people will have thrived working from home, and others were probably standing outside their office on the first day back, banging on the doors, desperate for some human contact.
 Some people may have enjoyed having extra time at home with their kids and might try to re-jig their work-life to include more time spent at home.
-Other’s will realise how much they enjoy working and will relish the opportunity to get stuck back into it.
+Other’s might have realised how much they enjoy working and relished the opportunity to get stuck back into it.

-It’s a bit of a gift this lockdown.
-It’s been a way to experience a different way of life, and it’s a fantastic opportunity to look at what really matters to you.
+Lockdown was an odd little gift.
+A way to experience a different way of life, and a fantastic opportunity to look at what really matters to you.

 How To Figure Out What You Want In Life